Power-law Solutions from Heterotic Strings

 Inflation suggests that the very early universe went through an enormous amount of acceleration.
 Within a fraction of a second, it grew from a subatomic scale to a macroscopic scale.
 Apart from conceptual issues with inflation, it would appear that for the first time some inflationary models seem to be disfavoured \cite {Ijjas:2013vea, Ijjas:2014nta} by the recent data from WMAP, ACT and Planck2013.
-Ekpyrotic or cyclic cosmology \cite{Steinhardt:2001st, Khoury:2001bz, Khoury:2003rt} is the most popular alternative to the theory of cosmic inflation.\footnote{This situation seems to have changed dramatically due to the BICEP2 results.
-See our ``note added" at the end of this introduction for more details.} It proposes that our universe is going through an infinite number of cycles.
+Ekpyrotic or cyclic cosmology \cite{Steinhardt:2001st, Khoury:2001bz, Khoury:2003rt} is the most popular alternative to the theory of cosmic inflation.
+It proposes that our universe is going through an infinite number of cycles.
 Each of these cycles begins with a big bang phase followed by a slowly accelerating expansion phase, which in turn is followed by a slow contraction phase, finally ending with a big crunch.
 The scaling behaviour occurs during the slow contraction phase of the evolution of the ekpyrotic universe.
 This corresponds to a steep and negative minimum potential, since at the end of this contraction phase the universe bounces back to a positive value.
 This scaling phase of the ekpyrotic solutions can be realized in supergravity theories \cite{Blaback:2013sda}.
-In this paper, we search for this part of ekpyrotic universes for some simple heterotic supergravity theories.\\
+In this paper, we search for this part of ekpyrotic universes for some simple heterotic supergravity theories.